MixSarc: A Bangla-English Code-Mixed Corpus for Implicit Meaning Identification: Materials and methods

 \item \textbf{Annotator Diversity:} Annotators were intentionally recruited from diverse age groups (19--59 years) and varied cultural and educational backgrounds.
 While this diversity improves ecological validity and dataset representativeness, it also introduces differences in perception regarding humor, sarcasm, and offensive content.

 \item \textbf{Intrinsic Subjectivity of Target Phenomena:} The target phenomena are inherently subjective.
 Sarcasm often relies on irony and contextual incongruity; humor depends on personal and cultural preferences; and perceptions of offensiveness vary across individuals and social norms.
-Moderate agreement is therefore expected even among trained annotators. \end{enumerate}
+Some variation in annotation is therefore expected even among trained annotators. \end{enumerate}